Workiva/react-dart/README.md

 ```
 ## Using refs and findDOMNode

-Using refs is little bit different that in react.
-You can specifi ref name in component props
+Proper usage of refs here is a little bit different from usage in react.
+You can specify
-and then call ref method to get referenced element.
-Return value is different for dart components and for
+a ref name in component props and then call ref method to get the referenced element.
+Return value for dart components and for javascript components is different.
-javascript components.
-For dart component you get instance of dart class for that component.
+For dart component, you get an instance of dart class of the component.
-For js components(like dom elements) you get instance of jsObject representing that react component.
+For js components (like DOM elements), you get instance of jsObject representing the
-If you want to work with dom nodes instead of component you can call top level method findDOMNode on anything that ref returns.
+react component.
+If you want to work with DOM nodes instead of a component, you can
+call top level method findDOMNode on anything the ref returns.

 ```
 var DartComponent = registerComponent(() => new _DartComponent());